ryanpodonnell1/remediator/README.md

 ## Proactively Preventing this type of issue

-In order to reduct attack surface it is reccomended to disable ingress ports on known sensitive ports such as 22(SSH), 3389(RDP), 3306(MySQL)
+In order to reduct attack surface it is recommended to disable ingress ports on known sensitive ports such as 22(SSH), 3389(RDP), 3306(MySQL)

 ### Prevent: